 You may set a value of gp_max_plan_size depending on the average size of the plans used by the queries on the database to identify any potential queries whose requirement for memory due to plan size can impact heavily.

-One must keep this aspects in mind during their analysis, and is often a good idea to isolate if the OOM is not due to plan size.
+One must keep this aspect in mind during their analysis and is often a good idea to isolate if the OOM is not due to plan size.

 Some basic troubleshooting steps

 There are several factors which can result in OS OOM issues.
 Below is a list of checks which one must do during troubleshooting.